tomsandholm/kvmnew/README.md

 This code was built and tested on Ubuntu 18.04.
 The base images are downloaded from Ubuntu cloud using img files.
 The images are configured via cloud-init and a generated cdrom iso.
+NOTE:  you currently have to run as root, due to permissions in the /var/lib/kvmbld directory.
+       there may be other permission issues as related to virt-install.
+YMMV

 Variables:
 key variables are: